flexdash/node-red-fd-corewidgets/README.md

   NPM module is installed (`npm install`)
 - the node code generator from node-red-fd-flexdash is run to generate the nodes
 - the set of generated nodes are published to NPM
+- stat widget pill size
+- change default colors in all widgets from names to hex values